ClarenceClark/project-clarentine/calendar.md

 # The Clarentine Calendar

-Current revision: 1.0.1
+Current revision: 1.1.0

-This is the formal specification for the Clarentine calendar.
-This document is a _work is progress_; it will change as feedback is incorporated.
+This is the formal specification for the Clarentine calendar, a calendar designed with the purpose of regularity and divisibility in time management.
+For more information, visit the author's website at [isaackhor.com][1].

-All pronunciations shall follow the rules of Clarentine English Pronunciation (the specification of which will be published later; it's still a work in progress).

 ## Section 1: Names and Definitions